Bmendess/3dsmax-color-adjustments/README.md

 - **Always save your file before running this script**
 - Test on a backup copy first
-- Keep Ctrl+Z ready to undo changes if needed
 - Report any bugs or unexpected behavior

 ## Overview